cwsaunders/azure-notes/README.md

 RBAC is an additive model, so therefore if a user has multiple role assignments they gain permissions from all of them.<br><br>

 Azure RBAC supports deny assignments in a limited way.
 Deny assignments block users from performing specified actions even if a role assignment grants them access.
-Deny assignments take precedence over role assignments.<br><br>
+Deny assignments take precedence over role assignments.

 <br><br>Link: https://docs.microsoft.com/en-us/azure/role-based-access-control/overview<br><br>